ThinLiquid/obsidian-vault/01 - Areas/01 - Chemistry/06 - Chemical reactions/202501220000 - Rate of reaction.md

+# Rate of reaction
-# Physical and chemical changes
+## Physical and chemical changes